lachlanmcdonald/mg-shader-wiki/Brush-Shaders.md

-> **Brush Shaders** are shaders that allow you to easily to add or remove voxels from your volume by selecting the area in which you want the shaders to take effect.
+> **Brush Shaders** are shaders that allow you to easily to add or remove voxels from the volume by selecting the area in which you want the shaders to take effect.

 <!-- TOC -->
 - [How to use a Brush Shader](#how-to-use-a-brush-shader)